1What browser do I need to have to use SMASHDOCs?

 If you want to insert the text passages into an existing section, you should use the key combination Ctrl / CMD + Shift + V.

-If the document is in the review mode, in which changes are recorded in each section, merging of two sections, e.g. about BACKSPACE at the beginning of the section is not (yet) possible.
+If the document is in the review mode, in which changes are recorded in each section, you can also merge two sections via BACKSPACE at the beginning of the section.
+Although the additional confirmation is required.

 Click on the section you want to delete.
 A small trashcan icon will appear at the top right of the section, click on it.